jkougoulos/9to5tail/README.md

 eg #2
 return 0 if ( $now->day_of_week == 6 || $now->day_of_week == 7 );

-defines that mails will not be sent during weekends
+defines that emails will not be sent during weekends

-in Vacations file you can specify the vacation days of the recipients so that they don't get spammed while relaxing, in the format : email, year, month, day
+in Vacations file you may specify the vacation days of the recipients so that they don't get spammed while relaxing, in the format : email, year, month, day

 Thanks to File::Tail, you don't have to restart when the log file is rotated